mvk13ogb/qwait/README.md

 # Trying out the application

+## Docker

+The application is available in the public Docker registry.
+Simply
+run:

+    docker run -p 8080:8080 dflemstr/qwait

+This is all you have to do, provided that you have Docker installed.

+## Manually

 If you want to try out QWait, simply do this:

   - Install Java JDK version 7 or later.